Undergraduate Certificate in Polysomnography

 Thomas Edison State College developed its Polysomnography program with sleep medicine professionals from Capital Health, based in Trenton, N.J.
 Capital Health’s Center for Sleep Medicine in Hamilton Township, N.J., which is accredited by the American Academy of Sleep Medicine, is the first site where students fulfill the clinical component of the program.
 The college expects to work with other sleep centers that are accredited by the American Academy of Sleep Medicine to offer additional sites where students can fulfill the clinical component of the program.

 Candidates for the AAS in Polysomnography and Certificate in Polysomnography are required to complete two clinical experiences in addition to online courses.
 Candidates with Board of Registered Polysomnographic Technologist (RPSGT) are not required to complete clinical courses since they are granted based on RPSGT credentials.
 The College has partnerships in place with the accredited clinical sites listed below.
-Candidates outside of these listed geographic areas will be required to arrange their accredited PSG clinical experience site near their home.
-If clinical site cannot be located learners will not be able to complete the program.

 Listed Clinical Sites are:

-Long Island New York – (Contract Pending)
+Long Island New York - St. Charles Sleep Disorders Center Port Jefferson, NY.

 Undergraduate Certificate in Polysomnography Credit Distribution